-• Competitions: Participation in the IBSF World Cup, World Championships, and Olympic Winter Games.
+Competitions: Participation in the IBSF World Cup, NAC, EC, and AC, based on the performance and competition strategy of the NSP and BCS.

-• Criteria:
+Criteria:

-- Push thresholds: Men: $\leq$ 4.70 seconds, Women: $\leq$ 5.15 seconds. - Train to Win GMP assessment. - Safety and Competency: Demonstrated safety and competency on the World Cup circuit. - o Time in Stream: Continuous participation as long as performance benchmarks are met. - Years from Podium: 0-4 years from expected podium performances.
+- Push thresholds: Men: \leq 4.70 seconds, Women: \leq 5.15 seconds. - Train to Win GMP assessment - Safety and Competency: Demonstrated safety and competency on the World Cup circuit. - Time in Stream: Continuous participation as long as performance benchmarks are met.

+• Years from Podium: 0-4 years from expected podium performances.